Real Estate Law

 The real estate of the Central Coast is beautiful and highly desirable.
 We understand the unique considerations of the area and have a vested interest in protecting and representing buyers, sellers, brokers, agents and land owners in this region because we live here too.
 We are your neighbors.
 And we have been for more than 40 years.

 We tailor our approach to each client’s unique needs and goals.
-Our background in real estate law enables us to handle routine matters, such as real estate sales and purchases, to more complicated situations ranging from initial development, zoning and land use questions, to disputes with homeowners associations, adjoining land owners water rights, and cases of misrepresentation in the sale of property.
+Our background in real estate law enables us to handle routine matters, such as real estate sales and purchases, to more complicated situations ranging from initial development, zoning and land use questions, to adjoining land owners water rights, and cases of misrepresentation in the sale of property.
 Regardless of the type of real estate issue you have encountered, with more than 40 years of serving the Central Coast, we have the experience to assist you.
 And with that experience comes knowledge – knowledge we want to share with you.
 Things like what to expect when facing a red tag violation, tips for first time home buyers, and more.
 If you a specific question not listed, please contact us and we can discuss your options and how we can help.

 What are some tips for first time home buyers?

 We recommend using a qualified and reputable real estate agent to assist you in finding a property appropriate for your needs and financial circumstances.
 This is often advisable to select an agent to work for you as the buyer to find properties for your consideration and pre-qualify you for financing then to try and search for properties yourself.